 Canna indica 'Phasion'Item #2248 USDA Hardiness Zone: 7 - 11

 Tall stems are crowned by large, bright orange blooms.
 Exotic foliage adds interest, with emerging bright burgundy leaves maturing with stripes of red, pink, yellow, and green.
 This dramatic specimen provides bold color and lush texture to garden beds and is an exceptional featured container specimen.
 An herbaceous perennial.

-- OverviewLight Needs:Full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more.Average Landscape Size:Upright stalks quickly reach 5 ft. tall, forming clumps 3 to 4 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Upright stalks quickly reach 5 ft. tall, forming clumps 3 to 4 ft. wide.

 - History & LoreHistory:This genus is comprised of over fifty species with many contributing to various trends in breeding over the past century.
 A craze of Victorian interest which involved C. iridiflora and C. glauca sought out ever more exotic flowers.
 Most of our new plants descend from the Crozy or French Hybrids.
 Canna fell out of favor for decades until Antony Tesslaar International introduced Tropicanna and marketed the canna back to popularity again with selections for exotic foliage color.Lore:Canna was once called Indian shot because its rock hard, perfectly round seed was used as a substitute for lead shot in muzzle loading guns.